 - You must be a Canadian citizen or permanent resident,

 - You must be the age of the majority in your province or territory, and

 - Must not have declared bankruptcy in the past 7 years.

 Is The Scotiabank Passport Visa Infinite For You?

 This card is a great addition to any traveller’s wallet.
-The no-foreign transaction fee, travel rewards, free lounge access, and insurance it offers are more than worth its annual fee.
+The no-foreign transaction fee, travel rewards, free lounge access, insurance, and the other Scotia Passport Visa rewards and benefits are more than worth its annual fee.

 My review of the Scotiabank Passport is positive.
-The 30,000 ($300) bonus awarded when you spend $1,000 within 3 months is easy to redeem and is twice the annual costs.
+The 20,000 ($200) bonus awarded when you spend $1,000 within 3 months is easy to redeem and is almost twice the annual fee.
 This is before considering your savings on FX.